 People become veterinarians because they want to help animals; however, providing medical care and expertise is far from free.
 There are considerable costs involved in operating a veterinary clinic: rent, medicines, equipment, utility bills, licensing, insurance, education, and training and that is before staff costs.
 Therefore services they provide come with a charge to cover these costs.

 However, vets will often go out of their way to help animals in need of care and advise you on the options available.
 Some clinics will have arrangements in place with animal charities or have a contingency fund to help cover some basic expenses.

 There are certain services that veterinarians may be able to offer for free but check with your clinic first.

 Getting Help to Pay for Vet Services That Aren’t Offered for Free

 You may be able to get help to pay for a stray cat’s medical bills if necessary.
 Start by contacting your local humane society to see if they can provide their vet services for free or at a discounted rate.
 If not, they should be able to direct you to various cat rescue organizations that can help you pay for veterinarian bills or even take the cat and care for them at their facilities.
 Other community programs, such as those that offer free spay and neuter services, may also be able to help.

 Services That You’ll Likely Have to Pay for When Helping a Stray Cat

-Common services that a veterinarian might recommend for a stray cat, that is sick or injured, that will need to be paid for include:
+Common services that a veterinarian might recommend for a stray cat that is sick or injured and that will need to be paid for include:

 Coming across a stray cat that needs your help can be stressful.
 You want to make sure you do all the right things, from deciding whether to pick the cat up and take them to a vet or to call in the animal rescue organizations.
 If you do find the need for veterinarian services for a stray cat, hopefully, this guide will make the process easier.
 At least you will know what to expect when it comes to paying for any services that the cat needs.